-The University of Washington’s women’s soccer team has produced players like: Veronica Perez, a mid-fielder for Mexico’s national team; Tina Frimpong, former member of the U.S. national team, and Hope Solo, former goalie for the U.S. national team and two-time Olympian.
+The University of Washington’s women’s college soccer team has produced players like Veronica Perez, a mid-fielder for Mexico’s national team, and Tina Frimpong, a former member of the U.S. national team.
+And Hope Solo, former goalie for the U.S. national team and two-time Olympian.
 Additionally, the team has produced two Hermann Award nominees, three NCAA All-Americans, 17 NSCAA All-Region athletes, two Pac-12 Players of the Year, a Pac-12 Defender of the Year, and two Pac-12 Medal winners.
 The team’s long-time coach, Leslie Gallimore, was also named Pac-10 Coach of the Year in 2000.

-The Commodores of Vanderbilt University is another team that has proven itself especially tough in recent years.
-It earned a spot in the NCAA Women’s Soccer Championships at the end of the 2017-18 season, the first time they’d made it since 2006.
-So far, the 2018-19 season is looking like an even bigger one for the athletes.
+The Commodores of Vanderbilt University is another of the best college soccer teams that has proven itself especially tough in recent years.
+It earned a spot in the NCAA Women’s Soccer Championships at the end of the 2017-18 season–the first time they’d made it since 2006.
+So far, the 2018-19 season looks like an even bigger one for the athletes.
 A 10-game winning streak has all but guaranteed them a spot in the SEC finals, especially since they’ve already beaten some of their toughest opponents.
 The Commodores’ coach, Darren Ambrose, plays a huge role in the team’s success.
 He’s well-known for his motivational methods, which include presenting one player from every game with a set of miniature golden boxing gloves.